Audition Information for Rabbit Hole

 Please use north entrance doors and turn left

 General Information for Auditions:

 PLEASE COME ONLY ONE NIGHT.
 WE WILL BE SEEING MANY ACTORS SO IN THE EFFORT OF TIME, WE ASK THAT YOU COME ONLY ONE NIGHT.
-THERE IS NO ADVANTAGE TO COMING BOTH NIGHTS
+THERE IS NO ADVANTAGE TO COMING ALL NIGHTS

 Please print and fill out the audition form below and bring with you to auditions.
 This form will also be available at the door.